inigopm/Landing_Zone_BDM/README.md

 # Big Data Management - Universitat Politècnica de Catalunya
-## Implementation of a Data Management Backbone

-### Instructions for Executing the Code
+## Instructions for Executing the Code

 - Create a virtual environment with Python 3.10 interpreter and run the following command to install the required libraries:
   - ```